GaurangSharma18/Motion-estimation-in-Echocardiography/README.md

 start to die.
 The death of the cardiac cells accumulates, and at the end, MI happens.

 Echocardiography (echo) is a non-invasive imaging technique that can monitor the heart in real time from different views using ultrasound technology.
-Figure 1 shows an example echo image where the bright pixels represent the heart muscle and the dark pixels inside the heart sections (right/ left ventricle and right/ left atrium) are blood.
-Cardiologists decide on the possibility of MI by examining the motion of the left ventricle wall in echo videos (see Figure 1).
-Therefore, in this exercise we need to estimate the motion of echo videos and observe the results for left ventricle wall.
+Cardiologists decide on the possibility of MI by examining the motion of the left ventricle wall in echo videos.

 # Getting Started